thisconnect/planet/README.md

 ### Event: remove

-Removes a property at given location.

 ```js
 earth.on('remove', function(key){ });
 ```

 ##### Arguments:

-1. Key (string or array) - the property to remove.
+1. Key (string or array) - the location to remove.

 ### Event: post

-Fires when an object is merged into the current state.
-Arrays are not treated as objects and will not be merged.

 ```js
 earth.on('post', function(data){ });